 While you won’t change the world by repairing one cable, macro change starts at the micro-level.
 You don’t have to be a helpless customer when something breaks.
 Repairing your cables yourself means that you won’t be left stranded.

-It’s too simple to solve how to fix headphones wire with tape, isn’t it?
-From a roll of adhesive tape, you can protect your charging cable from cable breakage or peeling, but at a very cheap cost and extremely simple.
+It’s too simple to solve how to fix headphones wire with tape.
+You can protect your charging cable from cable breakage or peeling from a roll of adhesive tape but at a very cheap cost and extremely simple.